core-wg/oscore/draft-ietf-core-object-security.md

 4. Compute the AEAD nonce

-    * If the Partial IV are not present in the response, the nonce from the request is used.
+    * If the Partial IV is not present in the response, the nonce from the request is used.

     * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.